balthapaixao/data-with-rust/notes.md

 - Option is like a box that you can have either Some(value) or None inside;
   - if a parameter is `Option<i32>` means that it is expecting a i32 or nothing;
 - You can use the `?` operator to return early from a function if an error occurs;

+### Modules

+- Modules are used to organize code;
+- Modules are declared using the `mod` keyword;
+- Modules can contain other modules;
+- containers where you can groups related functions together;
+- can be created in single files
+- useful when you want to split your code into multiple files;

+### Handling Errors

+-